 The main trailhead for Kepler Track is located merely 5-kilometer from Te Anau.
 The hikers have the option to start their hike either in Te Anau, Kepler Track car park (5-kilometer from Te Anau), Rainbow Reach (12-kilometer from Te Anau) car park or Broad Bay, which is easily accessible with a 5-minute boat ride from central Te Anau.

-Since I would be arriving from Queenstown with the Intercity morning bus, I chose to start the trail at Broad Bay – an option which shortened my hike by 1.5 hours.
-As also mentioned in my post about Great Walks where I provided a brief overview of Milford, Kepler and Routeburn Tracks, I used TrackNet for transportation for all three tracks.
-They are very responsive to emails and very flexible in terms of the last minute changes.
+Since I would be arriving from Queenstown with the Intercity morning bus, I chose to start the trail at Broad Bay – an option that shortened my hike by 1.5 hours.
+As also mentioned in my post about Great Walks where I provided a brief overview of Milford, Kepler, and Routeburn Tracks, I used TrackNet for transportation for all three tracks.
+They are very responsive to emails and very flexible in terms of last-minute booking changes.

 Huts along Kepler Track: Luxmore, Iris Burn and Moturau Huts

-There are three huts managed by New Zealand Department of Conservation (DOC) along Kepler Track.
-Unlike Milford Track where staying at a hut is the only option, there are also two camping sites along Kepler.
-The first campsite is located on Broad Bay and the second one is next to the Iris Burn Hut.
-There are no camping sites near Luxmore and Moturau Huts.
+There are three huts managed by the New Zealand Department of Conservation (DOC) along Kepler Track.
+Unlike Milford Track where staying at a hut is the only option, there are also two camping sites along the trail.
+The first campsite is located on Broad Bay and the second one is positioned right next to the Iris Burn Hut.
+There are, however, no camping sites near Luxmore and Moturau Huts.
 As a result, for those opting for the camping option, the second day – between Broad Bay Campsite and Iris Burn Campsite – will be a long day.
-I met a lovely French couple who opted for that option and while they were exhausted at the end of the second day, it is still a fairly doable hike.
+I met a lovely French couple who did the hike by camping at Broadbay and Iris Burn.
+Despite the exhaustion at the end of the second day, they did not regret their choice.